The benefits of cross-functional workplace collaboration

 When engaged employees and improved teamwork are the norm, big things happen.

-Although any form of teamwork can contribute to your company’s success, cross-group collaboration will streamline internal processes and improve productivity even more.
+Although any form of teamwork can contribute to your company’s success, cross-departmental collaboration will streamline internal processes and improve productivity even more.

 Workplace collaboration helps create an environment where employees feel valued for their unique skills as well as for their continuous input.
-Having employees who are happy not only impacts company culture and increases retention, it inspires lasting change.
+Having happy employees not only impacts company culture and increases retention, it inspires lasting change.

 In fact, organizations that firmly embrace a collaborative mindset begin to notice several benefits beyond the adoption of cross-functional skills.
 Many advocates of cross-group collaboration recommend the practice to others because:

-- It cultivates more empathy at work.
-By its very nature, cross-group collaboration gives your employees more opportunities to understand how others perceive a situation.
+• It cultivates more empathy at work.
+By its very nature, cross-departmental collaboration gives your employees more opportunities to understand how others perceive a situation.
 Working together to overcome a mutual challenge allows people to identify with, and become invested in, each other’s well-being.

-- It fosters trust among colleagues.
+• It fosters trust among colleagues.
 Cross-group collaboration breaks down hierarchical boundaries, eases tensions between departments, and promotes camaraderie.
-When people trust one another, they begin to communicate with greater clarity and operate as a more unified and cohesive unit.
+When people trust each other, they begin to communicate with greater clarity and operate as a more unified and cohesive unit.

 Cross-functional collaboration can become a transformative force in your workplace.
 But it will take time and experimentation to determine what works best for your organization.
 Regardless of its advantages, don’t force collaboration.
 Remember, your employees will still need clearly defined and delineated roles to maintain some autonomy in their job.